cloudsigma/cloudsigma-docs/acls.rst

     :keys: grantees
     :hide_header: true

-In the previous subsection there is an example of the same drive definition but from the view point of the permissions grantee.
+In the previous subsection, there is an example of the same drive definition but from the viewpoint of the permissions grantee.

 Schema